-Following discussions at IWC (2012), at the discretion of the Chair, Workshops will normally follow a format of two types of sessions: (1) open sessions where a limited number of scientists associated with the proposal present the proposal and answer questions; and (2) closed sessions where only the Panel members discuss the proposal and develop the report.
+Following discussions at IWC (2012), at the discretion of the Chair, workshops will normally follow a format of two types of sessions: (1) open sessions where a limited number of scientists associated with the proposal present the proposal and answer questions; and (2) closed sessions where only the Panel members discuss the proposal and develop the report.
 There may be a final closing session for the Panel to ask further questions of clarification.
 For these reasons, Workshops will be held at a venue convenient for proponents.

 Scientific Committee members are allowed to attend the same sessions as the proponents as observers (they will be referred to as observers from here on).
-These observers will not normally participate in discussions unless invited to do so by the Chair under special circumstances4 (cf the rule for observers to the Committee's meeting).
-All observers shall sign a written agreement of confidentiality on the discussion and outcome of the review.
-The confidentiality agreement will terminate when the Report of the Expert Panel is received by the Scientific Committee and it becomes public (about 60 days after the Workshop).
+These observers will not normally participate in discussions unless invited to do so by the Chair under special circumstances3 (cf the rule for observers to the Committee's meeting).